-Update June 16th 2020, Face to face appointments at Waterloo
+Update June 16th 2020, Face to face appointments

 As of June 16th I am delighted to offer face-to-face consultations in my Waterloo clinic.